pbockenthien/pb-personal/_posts/2014-04-23-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Ffruits of the Spirit"
+title:  "Fruits of the Spirit"
 date:   2014-04-23 08:27:44
 categories: legalism
 ---